 After a jury has returned a conviction for burglary, the trial goes back to the judge for the sentencing phase.
 Judges craft sentences for crimes based on the language of the relevant statutes and the facts of the case.
 In a burglary case, the degree of the criminal charge will also influence the sentence that a judge imposes.

 The following is an overview of burglary sentencing and penalties, including factors considered by the court and hypothetical examples of burglary cases.

-Burglary statutes will generally contain several options for judges to consider when they create a sentence.
-Sometimes the statutes will list several distinct sentences (one year, two years or three years, for example) and sometimes they will contain a range of years and judges can pick any amount of time that falls within that range.
-Statutes could also contain alternative sentences, such as fines.
+Burglary statutes will generally contain several options for judges to consider when they hand down a sentence.
+Sometimes the statutes will list several distinct sentences (one year, two years or three years, for example) and may provide a range of years.
+Statutes could also contain alternative sentences, such as fines and/or restitution.

 A jury has just convicted Doug the Defendant of second degree burglary after he broke into his neighbors house and stole a laptop.
 The judge could order a sentence anywhere between one and 15 years.
-The conviction is Dougs first and he has demonstrated genuine contrition.
-Moreover, the neighbor knows Doug and writes a letter to the judge telling him that Doug is a good person who has just fallen on hard times.
+The conviction is Doug's first and he has demonstrated genuine contrition.
+Moreover, the neighbor knows Doug and writes a letter to the judge telling him that Doug is a good person who's just fallen on hard times.

 Taking all of these factors into account, the judge decides that an 18-month sentence is appropriate and hands this sentence down to Doug at the end of the sentencing hearing.

 The following resources will help you understand related property crimes and what to expect from hiring a defense attorney.

 Learn More About Burglary Sentencing by Speaking With a Defense Lawyer